Innovation: Africa has staff in New York, Israel, Uganda, Malawi and Tanzania. Meet our team here:

 innovation: africa would like to welcome

 Innovation: Africa is a non-profit 501(c)(3) organization that brings Israeli innovation to African villages.
-Founded in 2008, in five years Innovation Africa has provided light, clean water, food and proper medical care to more than 450,000 people in Ethiopia, Tanzania, Malawi and Uganda.
+Founded in 2008, in six years Innovation Africa has provided light, clean water, food and proper medical care to more than 675,000 people in Ethiopia, Tanzania, Malawi, Uganda, South Africa and the Democratic Republic of Congo.

 Click here to read or download our e-brochure